 The Department of Genome Sciences, in partnership with the National Human Genome Research Institute and the University of Washington Genomics Outreach for Minorities program, provides summer research opportunities for undergraduate students.
-The 2015 program will follow UW Summer Quarter dates: June 22 - August 21.
-Because our application deadline was February 1, we are no longer accepting applications for the 2015 program.
+The 2016 program will follow UW Summer Quarter dates: June 20 - August 19.
+The application deadline is February 1.

 Applicants must be:

 - members of an ethnic group that is underrepresented nationally in the biomedical sciences (African-American, Hispanic, Native American, Pacific Islander)

 - US citizens or permanent residents.
 Much of our funding comes from NIH grants applicable only to US citizens or permanent residents.

 - Currently enrolled in and returning to college following the summer research program to continue their undergraduate studies.
 We expect that competitive applicants will have had some college-level science coursework.
 Applicants who would like to work in a computational lab should have taken college-level calculus and have basic programming skills.